TCBA Today Constitution and Rulebook

 153. Associate members of the TCBA-T may participate in any voting which does not concern the size of or who shall be a member of the TCBA-T. Their votes will be counted as one-half vote each.

-154. Any rule change that affects members unequally (as determined by the Rules Committee) shall not take effect until the beginning of the following season.
+154. Any rule change that affects members unequally (as determined by the Rules Committee or President) shall not take effect until the beginning of the following season.

 160. At the annual general meeting, the members may present, consider, and adopt rule changes, but no rule proposal may be voted on at the meeting unless it was proposed at least one month earlier, and any members absent from the meeting are given the opportunity to vote by mail, telephone or e-mail.